 Equipped with the fundamentals, the engaged healthcare community needs to nurture the next layer of expertise, going beyond ‘AI literacy’ to engage those who are positioned to be leaders in developing, implementing, and governing AI in the clinical environment.
 AI-Enabled Care will rely on networks of diverse AI-minded people equipped and empowered with the necessary toolsets to continue to evolve and adapt in the emerging AI-enabled world.

 - How do organizations support change management related to changing scopes of practice and clinical interventions based on AI?

 - What systems of data governance and utilization will healthcare institutions engage to optimize AI as high quality decision support?

 - How do we equip leaders and people managers to support teams in AI-enabled health systems?

-To help transform the toolset of healthcare teams, the project team created a Healthcare AI Incubator to support high-impact projects.
+To help transform the toolset of healthcare teams, the project team created a Healthcare AI Innovation Hub to support high-impact projects.

 Accelerating the Adoption of Artificial Intelligence in Healthcare is funded by the Government of Canada’s Future Skills Centre .
 Le projet est financé par le Centre des Compétences futures du gouvernement du Canada.